 When my career path landed me in business leadership and sales, I started to notice a number of other naturally talented "convincers" around me, but they were outnumbered quite a bit by folks more like me; I might have known what I wanted, and known I wanted to influence people and events, but I was no better than average at it.

 Not being a natural at it, I did start researching and studying.
-Fast forward a few decades and insert a career pursuit of figuring out what top sales people do, and we (Rainmaking Conversations co-author John Doerr and I) discovered that the best sales people consistently employ 16 specific principles of influence.
+Fast forward a few decades and insert a career pursuit of figuring out what top sales people do, and we (Rainmaking Conversations co-author Mike Schultz and I) discovered the best sales people consistently employ 16 specific principles of influence:

-- Principle 7.
-Justification: People buy with their hearts and justify with their heads.
-Even if you are able to capture the hearts of your buyers (through the emotional journey you take them on), if you can’t make the ROI case for working with you, you won’t make the sale.
+- Justification: People buy with their hearts and justify with their heads.
+Even if you're able to capture the hearts of your buyers (through the emotional journey you take them on), if you can’t make the ROI case for working with you, you won't make the sale.

-- Principle 13.
-Scarcity: People value rarity and don’t want to miss out on an opportunity.
+- Scarcity: People value rarity and don't want to miss out on an opportunity.
 Rainmakers highlight differentiation, and make sure that buyers know when they may miss out on an opportunity.

 These are the 16 Principles of Influence in Sales.
 Study them.
 Master them.
 Do so and develop your ability to influence people, events, and basketball purchases.